 According to Yahoo Finance, a number of Wells Fargo (WFC) advisors who used to work for the Private Bank’s wealth management unit are claiming that the firm pushed them to place client funds in investments that charged higher fees to clients.
 The ex-bank employees contend that they were pressured to cross-sell products and bill clients for fees that they would not have had to pay otherwise.

-Yahoo Finance reported that there are internal Wells Fargo documents verifying the former employees’ claims.
-The media outlet said that it conducted interviews with a number of these former Wells advisors.
+Yahoo Finance reported that there are internal company documents verifying the former employees’ claims.
+The media outlet said that it conducted interviews with a number of these former advisors.

 The ex-Wells Fargo advisors were reportedly encouraged to place clients’ funds in complex products and separately managed accounts.
 The advisors claim that they were told that if they did not meet sales quotas for certain products, their compensation would suffer.

-It is important to note that any Wells Fargo advisors that places their interests over that of their clients is breaching their professional obligation to place the client’s best interests first.
+It is important to note that any of the firm’s advisors that place their interests over that of their clients is breaching their professional obligation to place the client’s best interests first.

 The Added Fees Made Wells Fargo More Money While Costing Clients

-Yahoo Finance reports that Wells Fargo had a presentation document that instructed Private Bank advisors to make sure that for every Investment Strategist, there had to be “at least 4 private placement purchases.”
-Also, each Investment Strategist had to have “at least 3 new third party separately management accounts.”
+Yahoo Finance reports that the firm had a presentation document that instructed Private Bank advisors to make sure that for every Investment Strategist, there had to be “at least 4 private placement purchases.”
+Also, each Investment Strategist had to have “at least 3 new third party separately managed accounts.”
 Advisors were told that it was mandatory that 20% of accounts with more than $500,000 of equities had to have an options strategy offered.

 Separately managed accounts also charge substantial added fees.
-For example, according to the ex-advisors, Wells Fargo had been known to charge some clients brokerage commissions, in addition to the yearly fee that they pay for portfolio management.
+For example, according to the ex-advisors, the company had been known to charge some clients brokerage commissions, in addition to the yearly fee that they pay for portfolio management.

 Wells Fargo Advisors Take Their Complaints to the Government